Leadership and Staff

 Staff

-She holds bachelor of arts degrees in English and Spanish from Friends University in Wichita, Kansas, and a master of arts in communication from Wichita State University.
+Kristin holds bachelor of arts degrees in English and Spanish with a secondary education endorsement from Friends University in Wichita, Kansas, and a master of arts in communication from Wichita State University.

 Sara Reeves joined the Trellis Foundation in 2023 after managing United Way for Greater Austin’s grantmaking processes for six years.
 She also served as the grantwriter for incoming programmatic grant funding and oversaw grant administration.
 Before joining the United Way Team, Sara was a program manager in higher education, focusing on leadership development, international business, and entrepreneurship.
 Sara spent time in Western Samoa with the Peace Corps, where she served as a secondary school computer instructor.
 Before joining the Peace Corps, Sara worked as journalist at newspapers in Indiana and Florida.